frzi/swiftui-router/README.md

 ```swift
 @EnvironmentObject var navigator: Navigator
 ```
 An environment object containg the data of the `Router`.
-With this object you can pragmatically navigate to another path, go back in the history stack or go forward.
+With this object you can programmatically navigate to another path, go back in the history stack or go forward.

 <br>